miricayancey2025/COVID19/README.md

 * [Download the installer](https://nodejs.org/) for Node LTS.
 * Install the ionic CLI globally: `npm install -g ionic`
-* Clone this repository: `git clone https://github.com/ionic-team/ionic-conference-app.git`.
+* Clone this repository: `git clonehttps://github.com/miricayancey2025/COVID19.git`.
 * Run `npm install` from the project root.
+* Run `npm install @ionic/lab` from the project root.
+* Run `ionic lab` in a terminal for app view
-* Run `ionic serve` in a terminal from the project root.
+* Run `ionic serve` in a terminal for a web view
 * Profit. :tada:

 _Note: See [How to Prevent Permissions Errors](https://docs.npmjs.com/getting-started/fixing-npm-permissions) if you are running into issues when trying to install packages globally._